Proposed bipartisan probe of deadly U.S. Capitol attack wins support

 Separately, House Democrats introduced a bill that would allocate $1.9 billion to respond to the insurrection.

-The funding would reimburse law enforcement agencies for their response and presence at the U.S. Capitol, provide support for Capitol Police and Democrats Rosa DeLauro and Tim Ryan.
+The funding would reimburse law enforcement agencies for their response and presence at the U.S. Capitol, provide support for Capitol Police and improve security there, among other measures, according to a statement by Democrats Rosa DeLauro and Tim Ryan.

 Reporting by Susan Heavey, Makini Brice, Susan Cornwell and Richard Cowan; Editing by Scott Malone, Franklin Paul and Alistair Bell